MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 A blue/green deployment model requires at least two identical deployments.
 The blue deployment is the active one that serves user traffic in production.
 The green deployment is the new one that's prepared and tested to receive traffic.
 After the green deployment is completed and tested, traffic is gradually directed from blue to green.
 If the load transfer is successful, the green deployment becomes the new active deployment.
 The old blue deployment can then be decommissioned via a phased process.
 However, if there are problems in the new deployment, it can be aborted, and traffic can either remain in the old blue deployment or be redirected to it.

 Azure Mission-Critical recommends a blue/green deployment approach where infrastructure _and applications_ are deployed together as part of a deployment stamp.
 So rolling out a change to the infrastructure or application always results in a green deployment that contains both layers.
-This approach provides the ability to fully test and validate the affect of the change against the infrastructure and application end-to-end before you redirect user traffic to it.
+This approach enables you to fully test and validate the effect of the change against the infrastructure and application end-to-end before you redirect user traffic to it.
 The approach increases confidence in releasing changes and enables zero-downtime upgrades because compatibilities with downstream dependencies like the Azure platform, resource providers, and IaC modules can be validated.

 ### Design considerations